Forecasters say last week’s deadly storm complex in New England was a derecho

 Storms raced east into Massachusetts and northwest Connecticut at forward speeds between 50 and 70 mph.

-Atop Mt.
-Tom, 15 miles north of Springfield, Mass., winds were clocked at 88 mph.
-The mountain hosts numerous television and radio transmitting towers due to its elevation.
+Atop Mount Tom, 15 miles north of Springfield, Mass., winds were clocked at 88 mph.
+The mountain hosts numerous television and radio transmitting towers because of its elevation.

 A 74 mph wind gust was measured in Westfield, Mass., while a 68 mph wind gust was reported from the Blue Hill Observatory in Milton, just south of Boston.
 At the coast, winds gusted to 82 mph in Quincy.